MB a friend of Jewish faith suggests that following one's heart deceives us

 In the dream, HaShem came to him and said that the mitzvah of tefillin

-is no longer binding upon men.
+no longer binding upon men.
 It doesn't matter that the Torah tells us

 listen to this man?